rfong/sustenance/bread/README.md

 + [sourdough_tartine.md](sourdough_tartine.md) - Tartine-style sourdough.
 Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
 Tasty but effortful; requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).
 + [ny_sourdough_bagels.md](ny_sourdough_bagels.md) - Adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space.
 + [flatbread.md](flatbread.md) - Quick and simple flatbread mountain party pile for those who crave flatbread.
 Requires a powerful range hood and good ventilation.
 I have definitely set off the smoke alarm before.
 Best with 1-2 helpers.
++ [seedy_bread.md](seedy_bread.md) - Hearty moist seedy bread with some whole wheat and rye flour!
+Crowd pleaser.
+Similar amount of work to ciabatta, longer primary fermentation.
+Uses a dutch oven.

 ## use cases
 - Want to quickly produce a very large volume of inexpensive and delicious calories for a potluck/picnic?
-Make high-hydration ciabatta or pain l'ancienne.
+Make high-hydration ciabatta, pain l'ancienne, or seedy bread.
 - Want to punish yourself while simultaneously deepening your understanding of bread chemistry and perfecting your mastery over bread variables?
 Try Tartine-style sourdough.
 - Want to do an interactive bread activity with friends?
 Try flatbread mountain (quick & super easy), soft pretzels (medium speed & ease), or sourdough bagels (prep required).
 - "I don't have time to make bread": I made pain l'ancienne 2-3 times a week while working 90 hrs/week as an MIT undergrad with a $100-120/mo food budget, so I'm pretty confident that anyone with an oven and a fridge can fit this bread into their lifestyle.
 It really is that low-effort.
+And it's nice for a student budget that you can get bread flour from restaurant supply stores for $0.40/lb!

 ## resources